-Victims of SEXUAL HARRASMENT, SEXUAL EXPLOITATION, DOMESTIC VIOLENCE, DATING VIOLENCE, SEXUAL ASSAULT, AND STALKING have the option to:
+Victims of sexual harassment, sexual exploitation, domestic violence, dating violence, sexual assault, and stalking have the option to:

 - Notify law enforcement;

 - Obtain assistance from campus authorities in notifying law enforcement; or

 - Not notify law enforcement.

 A victim who chooses not to notify law enforcement immediately has the option to notify law enforcement at a later time.
 A victim may also choose to pursue a criminal complaint and a complaint though CCV's institutional disciplinary procedures simultaneously.